uavaustin/docs.uavaustin.org/guides/nodejs/src/objects-and-classes.md

 dog.bark(); // ReferenceError: volume is not defined
 ```

-This will not work - the interpreter thinks that we are trying to reference
+This will not work&mdash;the interpreter thinks that we are trying to reference
 a variable called `volume`.
 But in reality, we wish to reference
 the property `volume` inside the object `dog`.